 The most common side effects include:

-- Pain at the injection site
+- Local pain at the injection site

 - Muscle pain

 - Joint pain